raycast/extensions/extensions/remove-paywall/README.md

 ## List of commands

-- `Remove Paywall` - Remove the paywall from the selected or clipboard URL.
+- `Remove Paywall` - Remove the paywall from the selected, clipboard URL or from the browser's current tab using Raycast Browser Extension.

 ## Available services